wjakob/nanobind/docs/api_extra.rst

       Return a mutable reference to the element at stored at the provided index/indices. ``sizeof(Ts)`` must match :cpp:func:`ndim()`.

+      This accessor is only available when the scalar type and array dimension were specified as template parameters.

 Data types
 ^^^^^^^^^^